Umuzi-org/ACN-syllabus/content/react-native/qr-conference-connector/proof-of-concept/_index.md

 - name (required)
 - email address (required)
 - link to profile pic (required)
-- status (optional) - this is a string of text, similar to a tweet.
-It can contain emojis.
+- status (optional) - this is a string of text, similar to a tweet
 - github username (optional)
 - linkedin profile (optional)
 - twitter handle (optional)